licitdev/seeded-hashids/README.md

 Application B sees User A as 'qweasd' and sees User C as 'rtyjkl' Application C sees User A as 'fghzxc' and sees User B as 'asdiop'

-'asdiop' which is supposedly only visible to Application C.
+'asdiop' is supposedly only visible to Application C.
 If Application A decodes 'asdiop', it will be (ID 654) which is not the same user.
 ```